jevangelista/Racing_Game_Project/README.md

 ### Technologies Used
 *What technologies did you use while developing this project?*
+HTML, CSS, JQuery/Javascript, gifs

 ###Existing features
 *What features does your new racing app have?*
+Two Nyan Cats can race each other against a space background.
+Players will enter their names to appear next to their Nyan Cat.
+To move Player One, press down on "1", and to move Player Two, press down on "2".
+The first player that reaches the spaceship wins the round, and the first player that wins 5 rounds wins the game.
+Press the reset button in order to reset the game.

 ###Planned features
 *What changes would you make to your project if you continued with it in the future?*
+If we were able to continue with our projects in the future, I would definitely love to incorporate more jQuery.
+Once a player wins the game, I would like to add some kind of  animation that takes up the screen.
+Also, I would try some of the other extra credit items, like incorporating the countdown, racing against a bot, instant replay, and 3rd party API integration.
+In terms of customization, in the future, I would like to add a form/input page, where the user can submit their name, as well as select from additional Nyan Cat options (ie. add Ninja Nyan Cat, Old-Timey Nyan Cat as other player options).